Overview of social prescribing

 Our original six link workers started in April 2020 and played a crucial role helping with the local response to the Covid-19 crisis and the lockdown.
 Initial work focused on the urgent needs of shielding residents, as well as residents acutely impacted by the lockdown conditions and isolation.
 The team worked alongside the practices and Council Contact Centre to identify those most in need and ensure their welfare.

-Following this initial stage, the team developed our knowledge of local voluntary and community sector organisations, building a directory of services (is this available online?
-Can it be?
-It may be useful to have it on the navigator hub) to ensure that we could offer an array of options for our clients depending upon their circumstances and goals.
+Following this initial stage, the team developed our knowledge of local voluntary and community sector organisations, building a directory of services to ensure that we could offer an array of options for our clients depending upon their circumstances and goals.
 We are establishing partnerships across the borough to enable close and collaborative working.

 The team is now expanding to accommodate increased demand.
 We are working with SAIL Care Navigators from Age UK Lewisham and Southwark, as well as the IHL social prescribing team in south Southwark, to ensure that everyone in the borough can access and benefit from this exciting new health offer.

 Gina is a young mother of a one year-old girl with a disability.
 Her daughter was shielding during the lockdown so they were both stuck in temporary accommodation while the home office made a decision on her immigration status.
 She has no recourse to public funds during this process.
 The link worker initially arranged prescription deliveries and food parcels from the local food bank.